sss2482/sss2482/README.md

 - Developing a website for a startup focused on Medical employment.

 ### 🌱 Always Learning
-- Deepening my understanding of reinforcement learning.
+- Experimenting with integration of ML with websites
 - Experimenting with scalable microservices architecture.

 ### 🤝 Let’s Connect